 Related: The Truth About Alcohol-Free Skincare: What Does It Really Mean?
 (Hint: It’s Not What You Think)

+The serum has an unusual consistency.
 It’s watery, yet it has a slight oil feel to it.
 It sinks into the skin immediately.
+I personally don’t mind it, but if you have very oily skin, it’s something to consider.

 How To Use It